How to write a compelling personal essay, part one

 Then, select a topic.
 Look at your list and consider each topic separately.
 Ask yourself

 - Does my topic rely on some kind of gimmick?
 Don't write your essay in verse or try to be funny.
+(Although there’s nothing like a well-placed, appropriate joke to make your readers smile!)

 - Does my topic give me an opportunity to say something about me that won't be listed somewhere else on my application?